Dunsmuir, California: Historic resorts

 Upper Soda Springs is on the banks of the Sacramento River in Dunsmuir, California.
-It consists of approximately 10 acre of level ground on both sides of the River, the surrounding hillsides, and continues north along the eastern bank of the Sacramento River to the Dunsmuir City Park.
+It consists of approximately 10 acre of level ground on both sides of the river, the surrounding hillsides, and continues north along the eastern bank of the Sacramento River to the Dunsmuir City Park.
 The State of California and the City of Dunsmuir are creating a new park on this historic site.
 The Upper Soda Springs site contains a riparian ecosystem and includes its namesake mineral water springs.
 In large part because of its location on the Siskiyou Trail, the site mirrors the history of the state and of the American West.

+Waterfalls

 Mossbrae Falls is a waterfall flowing into the Upper Sacramento River, in the Shasta Cascade area in Dunsmuir, California.
 The falls are located just south of the lower portion of Shasta Springs.
 Access to the falls via a mile-long hiking trail on the Union Pacific Railroad tracks is currently closed, as Union Pacific and the City of Dunsmuir figure out a safer route to the falls.

 Hedge Creek Falls is a waterfall on Hedge Creek, in the Shasta Cascade area in Dunsmuir, California.
 There is a small cave located behind the waterfall, allowing visitors to walk behind the cascading water.
 Shortly after the waterfall, Hedge Creek flows into the Sacramento River south of Mossbrae Falls.
 There is a viewing platform over the river, with a view of Mount Shasta.
 Access to the waterfall and viewing platform is via a short hiking trail.
 The trail starts at a small park off the Dunsmuir Ave/Siskiyou Ave exit on Interstate 5.
 The close proximity to Interstate 5 makes the waterfall a very popular stopping point for passing motorists.
 Charles E. Bolton, better known as Black Bart, robbed the Roseburg, Oregon to Redding, California stage near Dunsmuir on October 25, 1879.
 Evidence found at the time indicated that Bart hid in the shallow cave behind the falls prior to the holdup.
 This was one of three holdups committed by Black Bart in this area.
 Normally he operated much further south.